Ruslan Muradov

-Ruslan Hamid oglu Muradov (Muradov Ruslan Həmid oğlu; 27 June 1973, Mingachevir, Azerbaijan SSR – 22 August 1992, Papravənd, Agdam, Azerbaijan) was the National Hero of Azerbaijan and warrior during the First Nagorno-Karabakh War.
+Ruslan Hamid oglu Muradov (Muradov Ruslan Həmid oğlu; 27 June 1973, Mingachevir, Azerbaijan SSR – 22 August 1992, Papravənd, Agdam, Azerbaijan) was the National Hero of Azerbaijan and a warrior during the First Nagorno-Karabakh War.

 Early life and education

 Muradov was born on 27 June 1973 in Mingachevir, Azerbaijan SSR.
 In 1990, he completed his secondary education in Mingachevir.
 He later worked at Mingachevir Technical Rubber Plant, where his father worked.
 He joined Azerbaijani Armed Forces in 1992 and was appointed to the Papravand village of Agdam District.